krasimir/riew/README.md

 });
 ```

-This is intentional and it's by design.
-It becomes much easier to use a channel from any point of the application because we just need to know the ID.
+This is intentional and it's here by design.
+It becomes much easier to use a channel from any point of the application because we just need to know its ID.

 As for the routines, we may `yield` all sort of things.
 We may `put`, `take`, `sleep` but we may also `yield` a promise.
 Then Riew will wait till the promise is resolved and will resume the generator.
 We may even use the `call` helper to run another routine. 😮